-Growing hollyhocks in the sunny garden makes a statement.
-Beautiful blooms may tower up to 9 feet tall and can be used as an old-fashioned focal point in a garden bed.
+Growing hollyhocks in a sunny garden makes a statement.
+Beautiful blooms may tower up to 9 feet (2 m.) tall and can be used as an old-fashioned focal point in a garden bed.
 Large blooms are long-lasting when planted correctly.
 Planting hollyhock roots is the best way to start this large and attractive flower.

 About Hollyhock Bare Root Plants

 Healthy bare root plants don’t have the susceptibility to the dreaded rust disease as those started in other ways.
-Seed grown hollyhocks and those started from cuttings often start life in a weaker form and are more prone to develop rust disease, a disease that plaques long time hollyhock growers.
+Seed-grown hollyhocks and those started from cuttings often start life in a weaker form and are more prone to develop rust disease, a disease that plagues long-time hollyhock growers.
 Plants grown from seed may not be true to the parent plant either.

 How to Grow Bare Root Hollyhocks